 Latest Education Topics

-PTZOptics is quickly becoming a favorite the education market for flexibility of video output options.
+PTZOptics cameras are used to create many great audiovisual solutions for Education.
 From live streaming sporting events to distance learning for University level courses PTZOptics has a lot to offer the educational space.
-Check out cases studies below that outline use cases with Willamette University, Indiana University of Pennsylvania and the Frisco School of Music.
+Check out cases studies below that outline use cases with Southern California University’s Keck School of Medicine, Willamette University, Indiana University of Pennsylvania and the Frisco School of Music.

-From Basketball to Soccer, Willamette University live streams sporting events to athlete friends and families
+From basketball to soccer, Willamette University live streams sporting events

 At Willamette University, the majority of the student population comes from out of state making it important to the Athletics Department that these families are able to watch the live sports broadcasts online.
 Using a selection of live streaming hardware and software which includes PTZOptics cameras, Wirecast, Magewell capture cards, xKeys controllers and more, Sabato regularly produces high quality live broadcasts the schools sports fans enjoy all season long.
 At the end of the day, it’s all about the fans that cannot make it to every game who are now able to watch live and enjoy the broadcasts from the comfort of their homes.